duanH3/Vanilla-JS-Notes/AJAX_FORM_Handling.md

+# This is not really vanilla JS but jquery but it get things done in 5mins

 # Multiple Form Field

 There are times when you have to handle multiple form input in Node with Ajax, there are a few things we have to put into consideration as well.
 Error handling on the server side, Error handling on the client side, type of response to send from server, how the client side should receive and handler those response accordinly.